sofiamoniz/AA3rd/clean/README.md

     Assignment 3: Algoritmos Probabilísticos: Contagem dos Itens Mais Frequentes – Ficheiros de Texto de Obras Literárias, com Count-Min Sketch
     Author: Ana Sofia Medeiros de Castro Moniz Fernandes, 88739

-**The developed code allows to count the chars present in text files by using "The Count Min-Sketch", by using five different hash functions**
+**The developed code allows to count the chars present in text files by using "The Count Min-Sketch", by using five different hash functions.
+Note that the programm may take a bit long to execute once it will run for each hash function.**

 ### Requirements: